 Weight and Mass are not the same physical quantity.
-They have different units and dimensions also.
-However, we can relate to them.
+They have different units and dimensions.
+However, they are related to each other.
 In this article, I’m going to explain how is weight different from Mass and how to get weight from the mass of an object.
-This article is basically for students of basic physics.

 Differences between Mass and Weight